 The ExternalCIDR is the IP addressing space used by Liqo for assigning addresses to external resources during Reflection (see more Here).

-Liqo, and in particular its IPAM module, checks if the PodCIDR of a remote cluster is already used in the local cluster.
+The IPAM module checks whether the PodCIDR of a remote cluster is already used in the local cluster.

 The traffic toward remapped networks will require an additional NAT operation carried out by the Tunnel Operator in the data plane.

 In conclusion, the IPAM maintains a list of all the networks currently in use in the home cluster and when a new peering takes place, adds the network reserved to the remote cluster to the list.
 The network remains in the list as long as the peering is active and it is removed when the peering is terminated.
-In this way the network freed after the termination of a peering becomes available for future use.
+In this way, after the termination of a peering, such a network becomes available for future use.

 You can specify reserved networks as parameter of the network-manager and configured by